starlink-community/knowledge-base/README.md

-# knowledge-base
+# Knowledge Base

-An area for unofficial documentation for Starlink
+Head on over to [the wiki](https://github.com/starlink-community/knowledge-base/wiki) for some unofficial Starlink documentation